DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc B - Welcome to Barovia.md

 > ***Relationships.*** Ismark is the adoptive brother of Ireena Kolyana, and the great-grandson of Ismark the Great.

 ### Drinks with Ismark
-As the players drink, [[Non-Player Characters#Ismark Kolyanovich]] can share the the village’s recent history, as well as most of the information in <span class="citation">Roleplaying Ismark (p.
+As the players drink, [[Non-Player Characters#Ismark Kolyanovich|Ismark]] can share the the village’s recent history, as well as most of the information in <span class="citation">Roleplaying Ismark (p.
 43)</span> and <span class="citation">Barovian Lore (p.
 26)</span>.
 However, Ismark doesn't mention a "mad wizard," and he doesn't suggest that the Vistani serve Strahd.

 Ismark can also share the following information: